kklumpp13/udacity-restaurant-1/README.md

 ### Accessibility Updates
 The following updates were made to make this app more accessible:
 * The `lang` attribute was added to the `<html>` tag
-* All caps text was removed to improve legibility
+* All caps text was removed to improve readability
 * Colors were updated to meet color contrast requirements
 * Units were switched to rem accomodate text resizing
 * `line-height` was set to 1.5 to improve legibility